TendrilApps/tendrils-cli/README.md

 - Items are grouped into subfolders by their [`group`](#schema) name

 ## Version Control & Synchronization
-- *Tendrils* itself does not have versioning or synchronization functionality, but the *Tendrils* folder is often placed inside a synchronized folder such as *OneDrive*, or under a version control system such as *Git*
+- Tendrils itself does not have versioning or synchronization functionality, but the Tendrils folder is often placed inside a synchronized folder such as OneDrive, or under a version control system such as Git
-    - In the case of *Git*, the `.git` folder would be at the top level of the *Tendrils* folder.
-The folder would be both a *Git* repo and a *Tendrils* repo
+    - In the case of Git, the `.git` folder would be at the top level of the Tendrils folder.
+The folder would be both a Git repo and a Tendrils repo

 # Tendril Styles
 ## Push/Pull Style